anirudh-bijay/normal-db/README.md

-*normaldb* is a pure-Python package supplying a quadratic-time implementation of Bernstein's synthesis algorithm for relational schemas in Codd's third normal form (3NF).[^1] The core algorithm is implemented as a builder class to enable inspection of the outputs of individual steps of the algorithm.
+*normaldb* is a pure-Python package supplying a quadratic-time implementation of Bernstein's synthesis algorithm for relational schemas in Codd's third normal form (3NF)[^1].
+The core algorithm is implemented as a builder class to enable inspection of the outputs of individual steps of the algorithm.
 The package is accompanied by an optional Flask app that takes a set of functional dependencies from the user, pipes it through the algorithm, and presents the generated schema.

-The algorithm implements a linear-time algorithm proposed by Beeri and Bernstein[^2] to check the membership of a functional dependency in the closure of a set of functional dependencies.
+The algorithm uses as a subroutine a linear-time algorithm proposed by Beeri and Bernstein[^2] to check the membership of a functional dependency in the closure of a set of functional dependencies.